Skip to main content

 Consider a construction company that completes a $200,000 project.
 On paper, after costs of $150,000, there is a $50,000 profit.
 However, the materials and subcontractors needed to be paid before the client paid the final invoice.
 If the client takes 60 days to pay, the company needs $150,000 in cash available before it sees any revenue from the project.
 Without that cash — or access to financing — the profitable project could put the business at risk.

-Effective cash flow management matters for several critical reasons:
+Why cash flow management matters

+Business survival.
 Insufficient cash is the leading cause of small business failure in Australia.
-A business that cannot pay its bills - regardless of how profitable it is - faces insolvency.
+A business that cannot pay its bills — regardless of how profitable it is — faces insolvency.
 Maintaining positive cash flow ensures you can always meet your obligations to employees, suppliers, landlords, and the ATO.

+Operational stability.
 Predictable cash flow lets you pay wages on time, maintain supplier relationships, keep adequate stock levels, and meet lease obligations.
 Unpredictable cash flow creates stress, damages relationships, and forces reactive decision-making that often costs more in the long run.

-Healthy cash flow gives you the confidence and capability to invest in growth - hiring new staff, expanding to new locations, purchasing equipment, or launching marketing campaigns.
+Growth capacity.
+Healthy cash flow gives you the confidence and capability to invest in growth — hiring new staff, expanding to new locations, purchasing equipment, or launching marketing campaigns.
 Without cash reserves or access to financing, growth opportunities pass you by and competitors gain an advantage.

 The most common cash flow problem for Australian businesses.
 When customers take 30, 60, or 90+ days to pay invoices, your business bears the cost of materials, labour, and overheads in the meantime.
 This is particularly acute in construction, professional services, and wholesale/distribution.